fraunhoferfokus/PasswordStrengthSonification/scripts/README.md

 # Password Strength Sonification JavaScript Library
 ## Purpose
 This library provides JavaScript (ES6) modules to represent password strength scores with sound.
 Several different designs of these sonifications are implemented using [Tone.js].
 They share the following features:
-- representing the passowrd score with sound
+- representing the password score with sound
-- signaling if the password is ‘good enough’ (the score surpassing a configurable threshold value, default >7)
+- signaling if the password is ‘good enough’ (the score surpassing a configurable threshold value, default >7 of 10)
 - (optional) gradual volume fade-in at the first few characters
 - (optional) warning sound if the password is one of the most common ones
 - (optional) reversing the mapping polarity, i.e. at a score of 0, the sound for score 10 is played (and vice versa)